18x12, relief, 2011

 Founder

 Originally from Rosendale, Wisconsin, Brian started making books with basically no background, training, or education in the field.
 He was introduced to book arts through his friendships with Jeff Morin and Caren Heft.
-For most of his post-collegiate life, he has worked in the publishing industry.
+For most of his post-collegiate life, he had worked in the publishing industry.
 The name Seven Hills Press was inspired by his first trip to the wonderful city of Rome.
-Visit his site here.

 Jeffrey Morin